OraOpenSource/OXAR/docs/connect_oracle.md

 By default Oracle listens to port 1521 for SQL*Plus connections.
 This is an unencrypted connection, meaning that all data is sent in clear text.
 Even in corporate settings, it may not be a good practice to connect directly to 1521 as someone could then look at the data you're sending and/or obtain the connection information to your database.
 This definitely not a recommended practice if you connect to 1521 over the internet.

 The best way to get around this is to restrict access to port 1521 (which the build scripts do by default) and then leverage SSH tunnelling to connect to your database.
-They're several ways to do this.
+They are several ways to do this.

 ## SQL Developer